 For the most part, an S. Hystrix coral that has been adjusted to your tank should do well.
 They are very disease resistant.
 The biggest disease cause for the coral is a dirty tank.

-Incorrect water flow: Water flow that is too low may also lead to corals not growing and thriving, like they should.
+Incorrect water flow: Water flow that is too low may also lead to corals not growing and thriving as they should.
 Not having enough water flow can also lead to hair algae build-up.
 Water flow that is too high can also be harmful and make your corals unable to get used to the tank.

 The Bird’s Nest Coral species also develop differently when exposed to different types of water flow.
 It is very interesting to know that these corals have a structure memory.
 They start growing to a particular shape to optimize the effect of water movements around them.
 This can turn into a problem in new aquariums because their form will not be properly suited for the new flow patterns.
 As a result, in the absence of proper nutrition, the Birds’ Nest Corals can start decaying from the inside.